metasebiya/WeRateDogs-data-wrangling-and-analysis/README.md

 Data wrangling and analysis on WeRateDog twitter archive data

 # Dataset
-> The dataset that I will be wrangling (and analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
+> The dataset that I will be wrangling (analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.

 # Summary of Findings